MrYsLab/pymata-express/docs/index.md

 * A full set of working examples are available for download [online.](https://github.com/MrYsLab/pymata-express/tree/master/examples)

+## Why Use Asyncio?

+You may be wondering why you might consider using pymata-express instead of pymata4.
+Pymata-express tends to execute more quickly than pymata4 and at a lower CPU utilization rate.

+If you run the
+stress_test.py examples available in both packages, pymata-express runs approximately 10% faster than pymata4 and at a significantly lower CPU utilization rate.

+That being said, if you are not already familiar with asyncio, you may find the asyncio learning curve is rather steep (but worth it, in my opinion).
+If you are more comfortable with *traditional* Python programming, then pymata4 may be the better choice.

+Both packages have similar APIs, and the set of examples provided in each package parallels the other.
+Compare examples to get an understanding of the differences

+No matter which package you pick, since the APIs between the two packages are so similar, converting an application from one API to another should be straight forward.

 ## Advantages of Using The FirmataExpress Sketch Over StandardFirmata: